itspriddle/shotty/README.md

 The following options are available:

 * `token` **REQUIRED**: Dropbox API OAuth2 access token.
+* `dropbox_root` _OPTIONAL_: Root Dropbox directory, by default `~/Dropbox`.
+  Useful if you have personal and business Dropbox folders on the same machine.
 * `screenshot_directory` _OPTIONAL_: Directory to store screenshots in, by
   default `~/Dropbox/Shotty`.
-This must be a subdirectory of `~/Dropbox`.
+This must be a subdirectory of `dropbox_root`.

 Full example configuration file:

 ```
 {
   "token":                "MY-REDACTED-TOKEN",
+  "dropbox_root":         "/Users/priddle/Dropbox (Personal)",
   "screenshot_directory": "/Users/priddle/Dropbox/Shotty"
 }
 ```